Lesson Plan - Get It!

 You should have observed that one guitar is electric and the other is not.
 Even though guitars are stringed instruments, the electronic guitar is a part of the electronic instruments family because its sound is produced using electrical circuits within the instrument.

 To learn about the history of electronic instruments and see examples of electronic instruments, read Electronic instrument (Encyclopædia Britannica, Inc.).
-When you are finished reading, discuss the following questions with your teacher or parent:
+When you are finished reading, discuss the following questions with your someone:

 - What is an electronic instrument?